1. Home

 PREMARITAL AGREEMENT:

-An agreement made before or during the marriage, shall be valid and enforceable in a matrimonial action if such agreement is in writing, subscribed by the parties, and acknowledged or proven in the manner required to entitle a deed to be recorded.
+A premarital agreement made before or during the marriage, shall be valid and enforceable in a matrimonial action if such agreement is in writing, subscribed by the parties, and acknowledged or proven in the manner required to entitle a deed to be recorded.
 Such an agreement may include:

 • A contract to make a testamentary provision of any kind, or a waiver of any right to elect against the provisions of a will.